cleech/adventofcode/src/day17/README.md

+I'm pretty happy with the `PowerSet` generator I put together here to check all of the subsets.
+It uses a branching algorithm keeping a stack of partial solutions to go back to.
+There's also a stop condition that let's the dead ends be cut out of the search space.
+Here it's a simple check of the sum against the target capacity, once it's exceeded adding more containers is never going to help.

+I was able to use it again in [day 24](../day24)

+---

 ### --- Day 17: No Such Thing as Too Much ---

 The elves bought too much eggnog again - `150` liters this time.
 To fit it all